 Though all the causes of grinding are not known, stress is often a factor.
 There are a variety of stress-reduction techniques that may be helpful, or medication might be recommended to temporarily reduce stress or to reduce pain and soreness.

 Spaces, worn teeth, or teeth that are out of alignment may cause grinding and clenching.
-Crowns, bridges, or other dental restorations can restore your bite and eliminate the pattern of grinding and clenching.
+Crowns, bridges, or other Dental Restorations such as Dental Implants in Apex and Cary NC can restore your bite and eliminate the pattern of grinding and clenching.
 One of the most common and effective ways to stop the damage caused by grinding and clenching is the use of a nightguard.
 A nightguard is a plastic device that fits over your teeth and is worn at night to protect them from the damage caused by grinding.
 There are many types and styles of nightguards.
 Some are hard and some are soft; they may be worn on the top or the bottom teeth.
 Without treatment, the constant clenching and grinding of your teeth can cause widespread damage in your mouth.
 Dealing with the problem early on can restore harmony and prevent many future problems.Treatment

 There are various treatment options to improve the harmony and function of your jaw.
 Once an evaluation confirms a diagnosis of TMJ disorder, Wendel Family Dental Centre will determine the proper course of treatment.
 It is important to note that treatment always works best with a team approach of self-care joined with professional care.The initial goals are to relieve the muscle spasm and joint pain.
 This is usually accomplished with a pain reliever, anti-inflammatory or muscle relaxant.
 Steroids can be injected directly into the joints to reduce pain and inflammation.
 Self-care treatments can often be effective as well and include: